open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 #### database (optional)

 If you want to limit metadata ingestion to a single database, include the `source.config.database` field in your configuration file.
-If this field is not included, the connector will ingest metadata from all databases that the specified user is authorized to read.&#x20;
+If this field is not included, the connector will ingest metadata from all databases that the specified user is authorized to read.

 To specify a single database to ingest metadata from, provide the name of the database as the value for the `source.config.database` key as illustrated in the example below.